“Cean turned and lifted her head briefly in farewell as she rode away beside Lonzo in the ox-cart…”

 Reading through the Pulitzer Prize-winning novels sometimes feels like a long-suffering sacrifice, particularly when it comes to novels like Lamb In His Bosom, the debut novel by Caroline Miller.
 Published during the depths of the Great Depression, Lamb In His Bosom offers a unique glimpse into the brutal hardships faced by early American pioneers.
 It was a best-seller and won the Pulitzer Prize in 1934.
-The novel was initially discovered by Julia Peterkin who won the Pulitzer in 1929 for her novel Scarlet Sister Mary (feel free to read my reflections on the novel here).
-Caroline Miller was the first writer from the state of Georgia to win the Pulitzer, though her success inspired more publishers to seek out more Southern talent, one of whom was another future Pulitzer Prize-winner named Margaret Mitchell, author of Gone With The Wind (feel free to read my reflections on the novel here).
+The novel was initially discovered by Julia Peterkin who previously won the Pulitzer in 1929 for her novel Scarlet Sister Mary (feel free to read my reflections on Scarlet Sister Mary here).
+Caroline Miller was the first writer from the state of Georgia to win the Pulitzer, and her success inspired more publishers to seek Southern talent.
+One such writer was another future Pulitzer Prize-winner named Margaret Mitchell, author of Gone With The Wind (feel free to read my reflections on Gone With The Wind here).

-Our protagonist is named Cean (pronounced pronounced “Cee-Ann”).
-The novel begins on her wedding day.
+Our protagonist is named Cean (pronounced pronounced “Cee-Ann”) and we begin on her wedding day.
 She is en route to her new home, a farmstead owned by her husband, Lonzo Smith.
-Throughout the book she and Lonzo face significant hardships, from snake and panther attacks, to disease and poverty.
+Throughout the book she and Lonzo face significant hardship together, from snake and panther attacks, to disease and poverty.
 Cean bears some fourteen children –each one aging her a little more- and those that survive past infancy cause her great consternation.
 We meet Cean’s family (the “Carver” family) including the free-spirited Lias and his city-bred wife Margot.

-As the novel progresses, Lonzo dies leaving Cean alone with the farm and their many children, but she soon finds new love in an Irish priest named Dermid O’Connor.
-Meanwhile the men of the inland farms regularly make the 50-mile voyage to the Coast, a cosmopolitan hub of conversation and commerce.
-The men of the Coast are red-blooded and itching for war with the Northerners.
-We hear talk of “sovereignty” and “states rights” and all manner of justifications for slavery –none of which hold much meaning for the rural Georgia farmers, like Cean, who might only wish they had enough money to own slaves.
-Eventually, Dermid is called up to serve in the brewing Civil War as a Confederate priest, while Cean remains home amidst continuing tragedy.
+As the novel progresses, Lonzo dies leaving Cean alone on the farm with her many children, but she soon finds new love in an Irish priest named Dermid O’Connor.
+Meanwhile the men of the inland farms regularly make the 50-mile voyage to the Coast –a cosmopolitan hub of conversation and commerce.
+However, the men of the Coast are depicted as red-blooded and itching for war with the Northerners.
+Here, there is talk of “sovereignty” and “states rights” and all manner of justifications for slavery –none of which hold much meaning for rural Georgia farmers like Cean, who only wish they could earn enough money to own slaves.
+Eventually, Dermid is called up to serve in the brewing Civil War as a Confederate priest, while Cean remains home in order to face continuing tragedy.
 In the end, Dermid hobbles home from Appomattox so that he and Cean can grow old together.

 “Cean turned and lifted her head briefly in farewell as she rode away beside Lonzo in the ox-cart” (1 -opening lines)